1. The Vijayanagara Empire was founded in ___________.

 Explanation: Venkata II brought some stability to the empire.

-65. The Portuguese established their colony at Goa in:
+65. The Portuguese established their colony at Goa in___________.

 A) 1498 CE